Disable Outlook object model security guard

 The Outlook 2000 E-mail Security Update has added to Outlook one more security issue which was later called the Outlook Object Model Guard.
 Starting from Outlook 2000 Service Pack 2 that included this Outlook Email Security Update, all versions of Microsoft Outlook trigger security prompts and block access to Outlook objects in an effort to prevent malicious programs from retrieving email addresses from Outlook data and using Outlook to propagate viruses and spam.

-You will get the security warning if you access protected Outlook objects from inside of your stand-alone applications that automate Outlook 2000 with service packs 2 and 3, Outlook 2002 (any releases and any service packs), Outlook 2003 (any releases and service packs), Outlook 2007, Outlook 2010, Outlook 2013 and Outlook 2016.
+You will get the security warning if you access protected Outlook objects from inside of your stand-alone applications that automate Outlook 2000 with service packs 2 and 3, Outlook 2002 (any releases and any service packs), Outlook 2003 (any releases and service packs), Outlook 2007, Outlook 2010, Outlook 2013, Outlook 2016, and Outlook 2019.

 If you develop Outlook add-ins, you will get the security alert only in Outlook 2000.
 Any later versions of Outlook support the Trusted Add-ins technology that allows you to bypass the object model guard.